servy-win/servy-win.github.io/README.md

 It provides a reliable and compatible solution for automating app startup, monitoring, and background execution across a wide range of Windows versions — from Windows 7 SP1 to Windows 11 and Windows Server.

 Servy solves a common limitation of Windows services by allowing you to set a custom working directory.
-Unlike tools like `sc` which default to `C:\Windows\System32`, Servy lets you specify the working directory, executable path, parameters, and startup type.
+When you create a service with `sc`, the default working directory is always `C:\Windows\System32`, and there's no built-in way to change that.
+This breaks many applications that rely on relative paths, configuration files, or assets located in their own folders.
+Servy lets you explicitly set the startup directory so that your application runs in the right environment, just like it would if launched from a shortcut or command prompt.
 This ensures your application runs exactly as expected.
 It is a fully managed, open-source alternative to NSSM, built entirely in C# for simplicity, transparency, and ease of integration.

 ## Requirements